Dogeza

 Dogeza (土下座) is an element of traditional Japanese etiquette which involves kneeling directly on the ground and bowing to prostrate oneself while touching one's head to the floor.
 It is used to show deference to a person of higher status, as a deep apology or to express the desire for a favor from said person.

 The term is used in Japanese politics such as "dogeza-gaikō" (土下座外交) which is translated to "kowtow diplomacy" or "kowtow foreign policy".
 In general, dogeza is translated into English as "prostration" or "kowtow".

 The meaning of performing dogeza

-In the Japanese social consciousness, the act of sitting on the ground and creating a scene (dogeza), is an uncommon deference only used when one is deviating greatly from daily behavior.
-It is seen as part of etiquette and filled with the feeling of being sorry about troubling the other person.
-By performing dogeza and apologizing to someone, usually the other person would have a tendency to forgive.
+In the Japanese social consciousness, the act of sitting on the ground and creating a scene (dogeza), is an uncommon deference only used when one is deviating greatly from expected behavior.
+It is seen as part of etiquette and is an expression of remorse for troubling the other person.
+By performing dogeza and apologizing to someone, often the other person will be at least somewhat mollified.